Centre for Behaviour and Evolution

 Background

-My research interests comprise a range of topics that include evolutionary behavioural ecology, eco-evolutionary dynamics, life history theory, energy budget theory, demography and the conservation of marine coastal species.
-My research aims at mechanistically linking ecology, evolution and development to explain why animals express which phenotypes under what conditions.
-I test predictions from the theories I develop on terrestrial and marine coldblooded animals (bulb mites, manta rays, reef sharks, skates).
-I also develop demographic models to predict how animal populations are impacted by harvesting, fishing and environmental change.
-I have blog posts on some of my research results.
-I also blog about other aspects on life in academia.
+Isabel’s research interests comprise a range of topics that include eco-evolutionary dynamics, life history theory, developmental plasticity and evolutionary demography.
+Her research aims at mechanistically linking ecology, evolution and development to explain why animals express which phenotypes under what conditions, and how this impacts population responses to environmental change, harvesting or fishing.
+Isabel develops demographic models that capture these responses and tests these in experiments or against field data from terrestrial and marine coldblooded animals (bulb mites, manta rays, reef sharks, skates).
+Isabel blogs about her research and other aspects of life in academia.

 Recent publications (see also Publication List)